 In December 2013, EPA Removal Program stabilization work at the Park parcel was temporarily postponed as EPA Removal Program's efforts focused on addressing the Reservoir parcel.
 Work on the Park parcel resumed in October 2015 and was completed in August 2017.

 Future Use

 Whitpain Township maintains ownership of the Park parcel and oversees the administration of the public park.
 Future use plans for the Park parcel include a public park and open space.
-Currently, Whitpain Township's future use plans for the Park parcel include the construction of a Boys and Girls club facility.

 1.1.2 Reservoir Parcel

 Historical Information